Plan Your Perfect Day in Nashville

 Midtown

-Midtown is a neighborhood of Nashville, just a short uber ride from lower Broadway.
+Midtown is a neighborhood of Nashville, just a short Uber ride from Lower Broadway.
 It's too far to walk from downtown, but once you get there, you'll find a self-contained location with great places to stay, shop, eat, and drink.
-Each year the Mardi Gras Bar Crawl is hosted here.
+Each year, the Mardi Gras Bar Crawl is hosted here.
 You'll find all kinds of bars, from upscale cocktail bars to American dives.

 East Nashville